4 August 2012

 This was all very spur of the moment – I am sure these little breads would be great used to scoop up curry or similar.

-Honey Oatmeal Scones ~ based on an Original Idea by Mrs. Beeton
+Based on an Original Idea by Mrs. Beeton!

 300g cold porridge